OpenMined/PySyft/README.md

 > Homomorphically Encrypted Deep Learning Library

 The goal of this library is to give the user the ability to efficiently train Deep Learning models in a homomorphically encrypted state, without needing to be an expert in either.
 Furthermore, by understanding the characteristics of both Deep Learning and Homomorphic Encryption, we hope to find a very performant combinations of the two.
-See the [notebooks](./notebooks) folder for tutorials on how to use the library.
 Also, check the [main demonstration](https://github.com/OpenMined/sonar) from the Sonar project.

 - [Local setup](#local-setup)
 - [For Contributors](#for-contributors)